onflow/flow/flips/20220811-fungible-tokens-metadata.md

 ### Engineering Impact

-When the style guide is defined, we should update all existing Cadence code to fullfil the agreed patterns.
+Adhering to this standard will require contract authors to implement a few new methods as part of their FT.
+They will also likely need to import standard types into their contracts.

+There may also need to be a committee, process, and code repository put in place for managing the standard metadata types.

 ### Best Practices

-Fungible Token issuers should implement (as much as possible?) views to achieve the maximum ecosystem compatibility possible.
+Fungible Token issuers should implement the `FTView` to achieve the as much ecosystem compatibility as possible.

 ### Tutorials and Examples